Food Services

 Mashed Potatoes and Gravy

-Seasoned Corn OR
+Seasoned Corn or

 WG Pretzel with Cheese Sauce (V)